Access to your 1098-T Statement

 No. But most do.

-Willamette University prepares a 1098-T for any student who made payments towards qualified education expenses during the calendar year.
+Willamette University prepares a 1098-T for any qualified student who made payments towards qualified education expenses during the calendar year.

 Please note: Per IRS regulations, Willamette University is not required to provide the 1098-T form to students in the following instances: